francisco-core/presentation-iot/README.md

 # Contribute

+This presentation **is highly incomplete**.
 If you wish to contribute to this presentation, please feel free to fork it and do a pull request

 # Thanks